Student Workforce Advancement Group (SWAG) Program

 - SWAG Syllabus for Fall 2020

-- REGISTER HERE FOR FALL 2020 EVENTS - Employer Engagement Opportunities – This page provides information about virtual events where you can learn more about employers and industries.
+- REGISTER HERE FOR SPRING 2021 EVENTS - Employer Engagement Opportunities – This page provides information about virtual events where you can learn more about employers and industries.

 - If you are a parent/guardian and your scholar is under 18, please complete the online consent form here to allow local employers to contact your student with job and internship opportunities.
 (Employers will only contact scholars who have expressed interest in their industry.)